Boy killed in classroom was 'happy child' with rare disorder

 If more people were like those with Williams syndrome, "there wouldn't be the kind of anger that led that man yesterday to shoot his wife and two children besides.
 That just wouldn't happen," she said.

-A candlelight vigil was planned for the victims Tuesday evening at North Park Elementary.
+Hundreds of people attended a candlelight vigil for the victims Tuesday evening at North Park Elementary.
 The school will remain closed until April 16, Marsden said.

 The Martinez family has set up a crowdfunding website requesting donations to help with funeral expenses.